Ronchy2000/Multi-agent-RL/README_en.md

 ![img.png](img.png)
 > Original code source: https://github.com/jwk1rose/RL_Learning
 > I am currently refactoring the code, trying to divide it into more independent modules and add detailed comments.
+>Refactoring the code of jwk1rose, I'm trying to divide it into as many sections as possible and write comments.

 ---